CSU Pre-Professor Program (UCI-PREPP)

 We accept applications from candidates with expertise in any discipline/department represented at CSU.
 Visit the CSU website to determine if your area of study is represented at a CSU (https://www.calstate.edu/attend/degrees-certificates-credentials/Pages/search-degrees.aspx).

 Applicants from underrepresented groups and those who are champions of diversity are encouraged to apply.

 PREPP Program Features

 PREPP Fellows will be partnered with a CSU Faculty Mentor who will oversee the project.
 Fellows will learn what faculty life is like at a comprehensive master’s granting institution.
 Your doctoral studies and post-doc positions prepare you for research and scholarship, which is a large part of the job.
 This program focuses on the other components of a faculty position, instructionally related activities (teaching, curriculum, mentoring students), service activities, and how research is conducted at a master’s comprehensive university.
-UCI Graduate Division will provide travel reimbursement to visit the CSU campus PREPP Fellows are assigned to and a $1,000 award for completing the program.
+UCI Graduate Division will provide travel reimbursement to visit the CSU campus PREPP Fellows are assigned to (up to $750) and a $1,000 award for completing the program.

 Instructional activities are a broad topic that encompasses teaching (and all the tasks associated with that) and mentoring.
 Teaching is a rather broad category that includes several tasks, from planning for instruction, planning and teaching lessons, and mentoring students (teaching in small groups or one-on-one).

 Campus Culture of a Comprehensive Master’s University & Service